2019 Instructor Roster

 Class Topic: Utilization of Drones and Overview of Drone-Borne IEDs

-Jeremy has work within the explosives/blasting industry and EOD/HDS communities for 15+ years (mining, demolition, quarry, major road construction, etc.) As a member of the ISEE and IABTI Jeremy specializes in the use of and training in the newest tools, equipment, and technology available to the explosive industry and Bomb Technicians.
+Jeremy has worked within the explosives/blasting industry and EOD/HDS communities for 15+ years (mining, demolition, quarry, major road construction, etc.) As a member of the ISEE and IABTI Jeremy specializes in the use of and training in the newest tools, equipment, and technology available to the explosive industry and Bomb Technicians.
 Jeremy has a strong professional background, starting with a MBA focused in Management earned from the University of North Carolina at Asheville, and extending into Crisis Management, Mineral Exploration, Intelligence Analysis, Disposal, and Unmanned Aerial Vehicles.
 Jeremy also conducts training for military EOD teams and police bomb squads involving the latest and greatest the community has to offer.